V-Sekai-fire/aria-character-core/decisions/159-standardize-local-timezone-iso8601-datetime-format.md

 ## Success Criteria

 - [ ] All new datetime fields use local timezone ISO 8601 format
+- [ ] All duration parameters use ISO 8601 duration format
 - [ ] No more negative or system-relative timestamps
 - [ ] Consistent datetime format across all applications
+- [ ] API parameter validation for duration strings
 - [ ] Improved debugging experience with local timezone context
 - [ ] Documentation updated with new standards
 - [ ] All applications have Timex dependency where datetime handling is used
 - [ ] Duration calculations use microseconds precision for accuracy
 - [ ] Template generation uses ISO 8601 local timezone format
+- [ ] No backward compatibility for integer duration parameters

 ## Related ADRs